 Radek Faksa scores twice, Stars beat Avalanche 4-1

-“I just tried to hit one guy, and he turned and hit me with the elbow in the nose,” Faksa said.
-“That was just an accident.”

 Jason Dickinson scored in the first period and Corey Perry added a goal in the third for Dallas, which never trailed.
-Ben Bishop made 36 saves, 21 in the third period.
+Ben Bishop made 36 saves.

 J.T.
 Compher scored for the Avalanche, 0-4-1 in their last five games.